andrew-schofield/keepass2-haveibeenpwned/README.md

 * HaveIBeenPwned breach data is downloaded every time the check is run as the data file is small.
 * Cloudbleed data is only downloaded once and then cached here: `%PROGRAMDATA%\KeePass\cloudbleed.txt` (Windows) or `%LOCALAPPDATA%\KeePass\cloudbleed.txt` (Linux) as this is currently a ~70MB download.
 If you wish to refresh the cache, simply delete this file.
 * As KeePass doesn't have a native method for determining when an entry's password was last changed, keepass2-haveibeenpwned will use the history entries if any exist and compare their passwords.
-* Username checking could take a while to complete as HIBP applies a rate limit on requests, which means we can only check one username every 1.6s
+* Username/password checking could take a while to complete as HIBP applies a rate limit on requests, which means we can only check one username/password every 1.6s
 * Common usernames (such as admin & root) are not removed from the check and will likely result in false positives in your results, however these should be immediately obvious.

 ## Donate